-Guppy fish are the most popular type of tropical fish found in freshwater aquariums.
+Guppy fish care is easy!
+Guppies are the most popular type of tropical fish found in freshwater aquariums.
 Their bright colors and distinct patterns make them attractive to fish keepers and pet lovers alike.
 So, if you want to keep some, why not learn about proper guppy fish care?

 The first thing to think about when caring for your guppies is the size of the aquarium or tank that you plan to keep them in.